mit-quest/bridger/README.md

 ## Prerequisites
 Bridger is an application deployed to Kubernetes using Helm.
-As such, users should have an understanding of how Helm packages and installs software to Kubernetes and should have gone through the setup steps to begin using a Kubernetes.
-Additionally, Bridger integrates directly with Azure Pipelines and users housl have a basic understanding of Azure Pipelines Build and Release concepts, Agent Pools and have the necessary permissions to administer Agent Pools in their associated Azure DevOps Subscription.
+As such, users should have an understanding of how Helm packages and installs software on Kubernetes.
+Users should have access to a Kubernetes cluster and have a general understanding of the Kubernetes System.
+Since Bridger integrates directly with Azure Pipelines, users are expected to have a basic understanding of Azure Pipelines and Azure DevOps more generally.
+Specifically, users should have worked with Build and Release concepts, including Agent Pools and have the necessary permissions to administer Agent Pools in their associated Azure DevOps Subscription.